 Numerous factors need to be considered when deciding whether or not it is necessary to purchase an all-weather cover for your garden furniture.
 The first and most important thing to appreciate is that some types of outdoor furniture will require a protective cover more than others.

-For example, garden furniture constructed from man-made materials such as plastic or metal generally require less protection from the elements than natural products like wood or stone.
-Good quality cast aluminium (metal) and woven (plastic) furniture can be left outside throughout the year without a cover.
+For example, garden furniture constructed from man-made materials such as plastic or metal generally requires less protection from the elements than natural products like wood or stone.
+Good quality cast aluminum (metal) and woven (plastic) furniture can be left outside throughout the year without a cover.
 The appearance of the metal and plastic outdoor tables and chairs will not significantly alter when left outside uncovered.

 However, when left exposed outside teak (wood) and granite (stone) furniture can look different over a period of time.
-Teak usually becomes more silvery grey and granite often becomes less vibrant in colour.
-To prevent this most suppliers of outdoor furniture will recommend that the furniture is either taken indoors, treated or covered when not in use.
+Teak usually becomes more silvery grey and granite often becomes less vibrant in color.
+To prevent this most suppliers of outdoor furniture will recommend that the furniture is either taken indoors, treated, or covered when not in use.

 Nonetheless, many people actually prefer the look of weathered teak and therefore leave it outside untreated and uncovered.
 Providing the teak is good quality then this decision should not significantly affect the life or durability of the furniture.